Right to Know

 (1) Contact information for the open-records officer.

-Gary Cummings is the Open Records Officer of the Township.
+David Grady is the Open Records Officer of the Township matters.
+Chief David Splain is the Open Records Officer for all police matters.
 All requests for access to public records of the Township shall be directed to:

 Open Records Officer